-Halo Infinite has a recurring problem, where it crashes for some players every time they boot up the game.
-However, workarounds for this problem have already been found to prevent that from happening.
+Halo Infinite has a recurring problem, where it crashes for some players every time they start up the game.
+However, workarounds for this bug have already been found to prevent that from happening.

 Halo Infinite: How To Fix Crash On Startup Issue

 Here's a list of what players can do to stop this Halo Infinite crash from happening again: